subhamX/train-ticketing/README.md

 4. Admin can perform the above operations without writing any database query by using our **simple and convenient User Interface**.

 ### Demo
-1. Trains list View

     <!-- Trains page view -->
     <img src="./docs/trains.png" />

-2. Trains Search Route can help users quickly find the available trains based on starting location, ending location, and the journey date.
+Trains Search Route can help users quickly find the available trains based on starting location, ending location, and the journey date.
 To ease searching for a specific station, **we autocomplete the source and destination fields based on the keywords** entered by users with the possible stations.

     <!-- Search trains page view -->
     <img src="./docs/incremental_search_trains.png" />
     <br><br>
     <!-- Search results -->
     <img src="./docs/search_results.png">

-3. Tickets Booking View
+Tickets Booking View

     <!-- Ticket booking input view -->
     <img src="./docs/book_ticket.png">

-4. User Profile Dashboard showing all past tickets
+User Profile Dashboard showing all past tickets

     <!-- Ticket booking input view -->
     <img src="./docs/my_tickets.png">

-5. Users can cancel the confirmed tickets before the train departure.
+Users can cancel the confirmed tickets before the train departure.
 This operation releases the seat for other passengers for booking while the train's booking status is "Active".
-The refund of the cancelation of tickets will be resolved every day during maintainance hours, this reegular update reduces the storage overhead, by releasing the details of refunds.
+The refund of the cancellation of tickets will be resolved every day during maintenance hours, this regular update reduces the storage overhead, by releasing the details of refunds.

     <!-- cancel ticket view on profile -->
     <img src="./docs/cancel_booked_ticket.png">
     <br><br>
     <!-- refund on ticket view on profile -->
     <img src="./docs/cancel_ticket_refund.png">

 ## API Endpoints Overview